2022-2023

 Simplify do’s and don’ts to key points

+Next, we also removed the black and white filter while scanning.
 9 out of 15 participants shared that not seeing their face was shocking.
 They hope to see their face while scanning as much as possible.
 Removing the filter also allows users to correct any lighting issues on the spot and increases probability of a successful scan.

 Before